 An American journalist has been found guilty of helping hacktivist group Anonymous deface the website of the Los Angeles Times.

-Prosecutors said Matthew Keys, 28, provided the hackers a password to access systems belonging to Tribune Co, the newspaper's parent company.
+said Matthew Keys, 28, provided the hackers a password to access

 Prosecutors said Keys used online chat channels to encourage the hacktivists.